 If your expectations are realistic, you will probably be very pleased with the results of your surgery.
 You may find that you are more comfortable in a wide variety of clothes and more at ease with your body.
 And, by eating a healthy diet and getting regular exercise, you can help to maintain your new shape.

-For liposuction in Glendale California contact board certified plastic surgeon Dr. Saul Berger
+For liposuction in Burbank California contact board certified plastic surgeon Dr. Saul Berger

 Women may have liposuction performed under the chin, on their hips, thighs, and stomach, and in the under arm and breast area.